tchupp/actions-detect-directory-changes/README.md

 #### included-extentions

 **Optional**.
 Comma-separated file extentions to narrow down the search for changes.
 Defaults to all if not specified.

 There are a lot of interesting use-cases for this input.

+#### if-these-paths-change-return-all-included-paths

+**Note: I know the name is long and a little clunky, but it somewhat accurately describes how it works.
+Naming is hard.**

+**Optional**.
+Comma-separated paths to act as an override for the "changed" paths.
+For example you may want to rebuild everything if a change is detected in your CI configuration, or you may want to rebuild everything if a change is detected in a shared library.
+The possibilities are endless!

+Respects "unix style" path globbing.
+Defaults to all if not specified.

+There are a lot of interesting use-cases for this input.